 Using MAT with other treatment approaches has the highest chance of success.
 Rehab centers typically create custom treatment plans that feature the best options for each individual.

-If you need medication assisted treatment, Crestview Recovery can provide the guidance that you need.
-Of course, we offer more than just MAT.
+If you need medication-assisted treatment, Crestview Recovery can provide the guidance that you need.
+Of course, we offer much more than medication-assisted treatment.
 We’re proud to use an assortment of treatment options such as:

 - Intensive outpatient program